 You can also use the following plan parameter, to enable debugging mode and log geocoding errors:

 min_address_precision is the minimum geocoding result precision that is required to save the latitude and longitude values.
 The recommended value is 8, but you can increase it, to make the rules for result acceptance more strict, or decrease it, to make the rules less strict.
 The precision is a value returned by the TomTom service together with the geocoding results, which specifies how precise are the returned results based on the TomTom algorithm.

 - min_address_similarity is the minimum similarity between the original address and the address returned from the geocoding service.
 The recommended value is 0.85, but you can increase it, to make the similarity rules more strict, or decrease it, to make the rules less strict.
 The similarity is a value calculated by comparing the address saved in flex.bi and the results returned from the TomTom geocoding service.

 If one of the mentioned minimal values are not met by the result received from the TomTom geocoding service, it is deemed to be too imprecise and is not saved in flex.bi.
 The affected customer/supplier record is assigned a value of -1 for the property Geocoding needed and is skipped during the next geocoding runs, until the customer/supplier information is altered, providing more address details.
 Also the address and precision returned from the geocoding service is saved in Address Precision and Geocoding address properties, respectively, to help you determine if you should adjust the address information in flex.bi or the minimum precision or similarity parameters, to get better geocoding results.
 The calculated similarity is saved in the Address similarity property.
-To learn more about these limits and adjusting your address data for better geocoding results, see Troubleshooting.
+To learn more about these limits and adjusting your address data for better geocoding results, see Troubleshooting section below.

 3. Import Your Data